awilsoncs/tracery_builder/README.md

 # Introduction

-Tracery Builder makes managing Tracery projects easier by allowing you to easily separate text productions into separate files.
-The first release is compatible with most Tracery files.
+Tiny Tracery Compiler (TTC) is a JSON preprocessor that makes developing Tracery projects easier.

 Let's look at a few json files.